Wausau West High School: Performing arts

 West's drama program has performed musical and non-musical shows, such as "Little Shop of Horrors" (Fall 1995), "The Music Man" (1988), Joseph and the Amazing Technicolor Dreamcoat, Grease, Singin' in the Rain, Cinderella, "A Midsummer Night's Dream" (Spring 1993), "As You Like It" (Spring 1994), "Romeo and Juliet" (Spring 1995), "The Orange Splot" (Spring 1996) and others.
 The drama program participates in the Central Wisconsin Educational Theatre Alliance, a group of local high school drama teachers and students that presents more challenging productions.
 With funding from grants, community donations, and the profits from past performances, the organization is able to produce plays and musicals on a larger scale than is possible at the high school level.
 Past shows include Peter Pan, Cats, Les Misérables, Romeo and Juliet, and The Phantom of the Opera.

 Music

 The school music department teaches choral music, orchestra, and band.
-There are four choirs: freshmen, men's choir, women's choir, and concert chorale, and a select group from concert chorale known as master singers.
-The choral music program has been producing Pop Concert in the spring for over four decades.
+There are four choirs: freshmen, men's choir, women's choir, and concert chorale, and a select, extracurricular group known as the master singers.
+The choral music program has been producing Pop Concert in the spring for over five decades.
 This revue of pop, rock, country, and Broadway music from all periods was shown on Wisconsin Public Television in 2014.
 Bandstock, a fall production of the band program and some of the choirs, is a performance with a professional rock band and light show.
 It started as a collaboration between local rock bands and the band program.